 RESEARCH PROJECT

 Human polyomaviruses (HPyVs) are a growing challenge in immunocompromised patients in view of the increasing number of HPyV species and their diverse disease potential.
 Among polyomaviruses, BK virus (BKV) has been increasingly established as being an important human pathogen in immunocompromised individuals.
 There are no proven strategies to treat BK virus infection.
 Novel approaches to optimize diagnostic accuracy and patient management are urgently needed.
-The central aim of the Medical and Translational Virology Group (MTV) is to better understand the molecular mechanisms of virus-host interaction in the pathogenesis of polyomaviruses-associated diseases and ultimately open new perspectives for the development of urgently needed accurate biomarkers, preventive antiviral strategies and vaccines.
-Our work is focused on the following aspects:
+The central aim of our research group is to better understand the molecular mechanisms of virus-host interaction in the pathogenesis of polyomaviruses-associated diseases and ultimately open new perspectives for the development of urgently needed accurate biomarkers, preventive antiviral strategies and vaccines.

-Study of molecular mechanisms of viral-host interaction during BKV life cycle to identify novel potentially druggable anti-viral targets and host factors for these viral infections
+- Study of molecular mechanisms of viral-host interaction during BKV life cycle to identify novel potentially druggable anti-viral targets and host factors for these viral infections.

-Functional analysis of BKV mediated immune response to develop biomarkers, preventive and therapeutic strategies for BKV-related diseases progression
+- Functional analysis of BKV mediated immune response to develop biomarkers, preventive and therapeutic strategies for BKV-related diseases progression.

-Potential impact of BKV infection on the development of bladder cancer
+- Potential impact of BKV infection on the development of bladder cancer.

 The functional relevance of the observed findings for the pathogenesis of the BKV infection is studied with state-of-the-art tissue culture systems and well characterized patient cohorts.
 We are confident that this approach has a profound impact on translational medicine including the delivery of biomarkers for BKV-related diseases as well as novel drug targets and vaccine development.
 Furthermore, the findings obtained for BK virus will be very helpful to study the other polyomaviruses including JC virus.